 When trying to keep your business afloat during a pandemic, customer data safety may be the last thing on your mind.
 But it certainly shouldn’t be.
 And it’s far from the last thing on your shoppers’ minds – 79% of customers worry about their data security and privacy issues.

-Data privacy strongly affects the trust that customers have in your business.
+Data security for small businesses strongly affects the trust that customers have in your business.
 And negative incidents or anecdotes can be massively detrimental to any business’s success.
 It impacts your business operations, brand value, and investor appeal.
 Plus, it’s usually pretty costly.
 Even small data breaches can come with millions of dollars in penalties and lawsuits.
-With laws like Europe’s General Data Protection Regulation (GDPR) and California Customer Protection Act (CCPA), you’re left with other no choice than ensuring compliance and taking customer data privacy seriously.
+With laws like Europe’s General Data Protection Regulation (GDPR) and the California Customer Protection Act (CCPA), you’re left with other no choice than ensuring compliance and taking customer data privacy seriously.

 According to research, the average compromise of customer data results in some serious fallout: